jmrphy/media_civil_war/media_civil_war.md

     media density is non-stationary (p = 0.75 and p = 0.1,
     respectively).
 See Supplementary Information for details.

-[^7]: Of course, there is no way to know *a priori* how many people need
+[^7]: There is no way to know *a priori* how many people need access to
-    access to mass media technologies before they constitute a mass public network and therefore the categorical presence of a mass communications system.
-In any event, the question is pursued empirically below.
-At this stage, it suffices simply to note the contention that very low levels of mass media density do not reflect the positive presence of a mass communications capacity.
+    mass media technologies before they constitute a mass public network and therefore the categorical presence of a mass communications system.
+The question is pursued empirically below.

-[^8]: It stands to reason that the same logic characterizes the
-    incentives of incumbents, as each increase in mass media density up to that threshold also increases the utility of defeating insurgencies relative to stepping down or sharing power, thus further predicting civil war onsets.
-Yet the calculus of incumbents is likely more complicated given that under certain conditions it could be preferable to share the state's new mass communications power rather than risk losing it.
-At present, I focus on the calculus of insurgents and leave the calculus of incumbents to future research.

-[^9]: While these technologies are equally subject to economies of scale
-    in their "symbolic"" production (each additional message communicated decreases the cost of convincing another person of the message), here I refer to traditional or material economies of scale in the concrete production processes.

-[^10]: The violin plot is a simple graphical device similar to the
-    traditional boxplot but with a density trace [@Kastellec:2007ha; @Hintze:1998fu].

-[^11]: The model was estimated using the function *gam* in the *mgcv*
+[^8]: The model was estimated using the function *gam* in the *mgcv*
     package for R.

-[^12]: See Supplementary Information for full results.

-[^13]: Traditional logistic regression estimated by maximum-likelihood
+[^9]: Traditional logistic regression estimated by maximum-likelihood
     would likely underestimate the probability of civil war onsets because civil wars begin in relatively very few country-years.
-There are 114 (2.01%) onsets in the full sample and 53 (3.36%) in the subset of low-MDI country-years.
+There are 119 (2.06%) onsets in the full sample and 41 (3.24%) in the subset of low-MDI country-years.

-[^14]: For continuous independent variables, the coefficient indicates
+[^10]: For continuous independent variables, the coefficient indicates
     the change in log-odds of a civil war beginning due to a two standard deviation increase from the mean of the independent variable; for dichotomous variables, the coefficient reflects the